bastian-js/dropnote.dev/README.md

 # dropnote.dev

-This repository contains the source code for **dropnote.dev**, the official website of DropNote.
+This repository contains the source code for **dropnote.dev**, the official website of [**DropNote**](https://github.com/bastian-js/dropnote).

-The website provides product information, release updates, and download access for DropNote — a fast macOS menu bar notes app focused on speed and a native experience.
+The website provides product information, features, app showcase and download access for DropNote — a fast macOS menu bar notes app focused on speed and a native experience.

 ## Tech Stack

+- React
 - Vite
 - TypeScript
 - Tailwind CSS